nw-wood/rust_book_workspace/README.md

-although set to public this is not a meaingful repository
+although set to public this is not a meaningful repository